gbmhunter/blog/content/pcb-design/castellation/_index.md

 Watch out for torn edge-holes!

-.Torn edge holes in a castellation attempt.
-Image from http://www.cirtech-electronics.com/castellation/. image::castellation-torn-edge-holes.jpg[width=400px,link="castellation-torn-edge-holes.jpg"]
+{{% figure src="castellation-torn-edge-holes.jpg" width="400px" caption="Torn edge holes in a castellation attempt.
+Image from http://www.cirtech-electronics.com/castellation/." %}}

 The router bit can squash the via barrels, as shown in the following image: